Facundo-Martin/twitter-web3.0-app/README.md

 - Authenticate with MetaMask
 - Login to this app and create an account (stored in Sanity)
 - MINT your own NFT.
 You just need to choose a picture!
-- Our NFT is ... regulated and in compliance with
+- Our smart contract is built with Solidity and is compliant with the ERC-721 standard

 Live Demo [here!](https://react-covid-tracker2-db6b3.web.app/)